-Today's UV index in Rio de Janeiro, Brazil will be up to 6.8, indicating a high level of sun exposure for the average person.
+Today's UV index in Rio de Janeiro, Brazil will be up to 4.7, indicating a moderate level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Rio de Janeiro is often high, especially during summer, frequently reaching levels that indicate strong sun exposure.
 UV levels tend to peak around midday throughout the year.